taylordragoo/MagSubApp/README.md

 # MagSubApp

-An magazine subscription application meant to show case development skills from database, to business logic, to interface.
+A magazine subscription application meant to show case development skills from database, to business logic, to interface.

 # Installing and running locally